The Ultimate U.S. Food Bucket List

 Recommended by: Brittany from life of brit

 No visit to America’s Dairyland is complete without sampling a local favorite dish: Wisconsin cheese curds!
-This bucket list food is served either fresh or deep fried, cheese curds are an easy item to find on most Midwest menus.
+This bucket list food is served either fresh or deep fried, and cheese curds are an easy item to find on most Midwest menus.

-To check if a cheese curd is fresh, take a bite and listen for that sweet squeaky sound as you chew.
-They have a mild cheddar-like flavor and are often coated in unique seasonings like garlic, jalapeño, Bloody Mary, and more.
-Restaurants serve them deep fried until they’re hot and gooey and they’re a favorite snack or appetizer while out on the town.
+To check if a cheese curd is fresh, take a bite and listen for a sweet squeaky sound as you chew.
+Curds have a mild cheddar-like flavor and are often coated in unique seasonings like garlic, jalapeño, Bloody Mary, and more.

-Wisconsin travelers can find some of the state’s best fried curds at popular eateries like The Old Fashioned and Curd Girl Food Truck in Madison, or Lakefront Brewery in Milwaukee.
-For the fresh stuff that squeaks, look to Cedar Valley Cheese and Ellsworth Cooperative Creamery who hosts an annual cheese curd festival every year.
-Don’t forget to order a pint of local Wisconsin beer to wash them down.
+For the fresh stuff that squeaks, look to Cedar Valley Cheese and Ellsworth Cooperative Creamery who hosts a cheese curd festival every year.
+Don’t forget to order a pint of local Wisconsin beer to wash them down with.

 Royal Red Shrimp